History of aviation: Tower jumping

-Since antiquity, there have been stories of men strapping birdlike wings, stiffened cloaks or other devices to themselves and attempting to fly, typically by jumping off a tower.
-The Greek legend of Daedalus and Icarus is one of the earliest known; others originated from ancient Asia and the European Middle Age.
-During this early period, the issues of lift, stability and control were not understood, and most attempts ended in serious injury or death.
+Since ancient times, there have been stories of men strapping birdlike wings, stiffened cloaks, or other devices to themselves and attempting to fly, typically by jumping off a tower.
+The Greek legends of Daedalus and Icarus are some of the earliest known.
+Others originated in ancient Asia and the European Middle Ages.
+During this early period, the concepts of lift, stability, and control were not well understood, and most attempts resulted in serious injuries or death.

-The Andalusian scientist Abbas ibn Firnas (810–887 AD) is claimed to have made a jump in Córdoba, Spain, covering his body with vulture feathers and attaching two wings to his arms.
-The 17th-century Algerian historian Ahmed Mohammed al-Maqqari, quoting a poem by Muhammad I of Córdoba's 9th-century court poet Mu'min ibn Said, recounts that Firnas flew some distance before landing with some injuries, attributed to his lacking a tail (as birds use to land).
-Writing in the 12th century, William of Malmesbury stated that the 11th-century Benedictine monk Eilmer of Malmesbury attached wings to his hands and feet and flew a short distance, but broke both legs while landing, also having neglected to make himself a tail.
+The Andalusian scientist Abbas ibn Firnas (810–887 AD) attempted to fly in Córdoba, Spain, by covering his body with vulture feathers and attached two wings to his arms.
+The 17th-century Algerian historian Ahmed Mohammed al-Maqqari, quoting a poem by Muhammad I of Córdoba's 9th-century court poet Mu'min ibn Said, recounts that Firnas flew some distance before landing with some injuries, attributed to his lacking a tail (as birds use them to land).
+In the 12th century, William of Malmesbury wrote that Eilmer of Malmesbury, an 11th-century Benedictine monk, attached wings to his hands and feet and flew a short distance, but broke both legs while landing, also having neglected to make himself a tail.

 Many others made well-documented jumps in the following centuries.
 As late as 1811, Albrecht Berblinger constructed an ornithopter and jumped into the Danube at Ulm.

 Kites

-The kite may have been the first form of man-made aircraft.
-It was invented in China possibly as far back as the 5th century BC by Mozi (Mo Di) and Lu Ban (Gongshu Ban).
-Later designs often emulated flying insects, birds, and other beasts, both real and mythical.
-Some were fitted with strings and whistles to make musical sounds while flying.
-Ancient and medieval Chinese sources describe kites being used to measure distances, test the wind, lift men, signal, and communicate and send messages.
+The kite may have been the first form of man-made heavier-than-air aircraft.
+It was invented in China possibly as far back as the 5th century BC. by Mozi (Mo Di) and Lu Ban (Gongshu Ban).
+Evidence to support this finding stands with materials commonly found and ideal for kite building located in China.
+These are materials such as "silk fabric for sail material, fine, high-tensile-strength silk for flying line, and resilient bamboo for…framework" The reason these materials were so perfect for building kites is largely due to the structure of the materials themselves.
+Bamboo being a strong, hollow material, largely resembled the hollow bones in birds, which allow for less weight, making flight easier.
+Some kites were fitted with strings and whistles to make musical sounds while flying.
+Ancient and mediaeval Chinese sources describe kites being used to measure distances, test the wind, lift men, signal, and communicate and send messages.
+Later designs often depicted images of flying insects, birds, and other beasts, both real and mythical.